 Since its launch in 2011, Amazon has made more than $3 billion in small business loans to more than 20,000 Amazon sellers, reported Forbes.

 What Types of Loans Does Amazon Offer?

 Amazon loans are short-term business loans with repayment periods that are capped at one year.
-While Amazon doesn’t disclose its interest rates, they are usually lower than most credit cards, noted Forbes.
-Currently, according to a CreditCards.com survey, the average credit card rate is 17.64 percent.
+While Amazon doesn’t disclose its interest rates, Forbes notes that they are usually lower than most credit cards.
+Currently, according to a CreditCards.com survey, the average credit card rate is 17.30 percent.

 Who Qualifies for an Amazon Loan?

 Only certain Amazon sellers receive an Amazon loan offer.
 To identify potential loan candidates, Amazon monitors your sales history, inventory maintenance and customer service ratings.

 They then select businesses that demonstrate a strong product category as well as good business practices.
 This includes managing your account correctly, such as paying your Amazon seller repay fees.
 By selecting pre-qualified applicants, Amazon streamlines their loan process.

 Loans from Amazon are different than other programs because they’re issued by invitation only.
 Most lenders provide loan applications for any business owners who wish to apply.
 With a loan for Amazon business owners, you have to be specifically chosen by Amazon.